Frequently asked questions

 High schools have security kiosks staffed by DROs.

 All visitors to VPS schools must sign in at the front office before entering other parts of the building.
+A visitor management system helps keep everyone safe and streamlines the check-in process.

 Typically schools are put into lockdown by law enforcement as a precaution because of activity in the surrounding area that is unrelated to the school.
 Lockdowns often occur with little or no advance notice and are lifted within minutes.
 Most of the time, classes continue as usual.
-In these cases, the district does not notify parents and guardians.

-But parents and guardians also should be prepared for the possibility of a prolonged lockdown.
 We know that everyone wants the most immediate updates and information both during and after this kind of situation.
 However, driving to the school or calling the office during a lockdown can tie up staff resources and seriously impede the work of law enforcement and district security personnel.

 If you are in imminent danger and/or need an immediate fire, police or ambulance response, call 911.